owlracle/extension/README.md

 ## Installation

-**We are still waiting on the Chrome Web Store Approval**.
-If you dont want to wait, you can just download the [owlracle-ext-v1.0.zip](https://github.com/owlracle/extension/releases/tag/1.0) file from the release page.
+Go to either [Chrome Web Store](https://microsoftedge.microsoft.com/addons/detail/owlracle/abfaclffknadhdmfojckfkkcfakcngfd?hl=en-US) or [Microsoft Edge Add-ons](https://chrome.google.com/webstore/detail/owlracle/gnedoldjklhjjhmcfpilokboppbceclh?hl=en-US) page and install the extension on your browser.

+Alternatively, you could also download the [lastest release](https://github.com/owlracle/extension/releases) and manually install it.

+* Download the zip file from the desired release.
 * Extract the file contents into an empty folder.
 * Head to the chrome extension settings: (_chrome://extensions/_) and make sure _Developer Mode_ is checked.
 * Click on _Load unpacked_ button, and select the folder you just put the zip contents into.
 * Done!

 ## Usage

 Just click on the new extension button that just appeared on yout browser.
 A popup will show.

 Once opened, you must choose to login with your API key or use a guest login.
-Every request made on the extension will count towards your api key limit.
-Note that using an api key will grant you a much higher usage limit.
-Refer to the api limits on [our website](https://owlracle.info).
+Eved the api limits on [our website](https://owlracle.info).

 The extension have three menu buttons located in the bottom.